SalishSeaCast/SalishSeaCmd/docs/subcommands.rst

     gathered in RESULTS_DIR.
 If RESULTS_DIR does not exist it will be created.

     positional arguments:
       DESC_FILE             File path/name of run description YAML file RESULTS_DIR           directory to store results into

     optional arguments:
+      -h, --help            show this help message and exit --nocheck-initial-conditions
+                            Suppress checking of the initial conditions link.
+                            Useful if you are submitting a job to wait on a previous job
-      -h, --help           show this help message and exit --nemo3.4            Do a NEMO-3.4 run; the default is to do a NEMO-3.6 run -q, --quiet          don't show the run directory path or job submission message
+      --nemo3.4             Do a NEMO-3.4 run; the default is to do a NEMO-3.6 run --waitjob WAITJOB     use -W waitjob in call to qsub, to make current job wait for on waitjob.
+Waitjob is the queue job number -q, --quiet           don't show the run directory path or job submission message
-      --compress           compress results files
-      --keep-proc-results  don't delete per-processor results files
-      --compress-restart   compress restart file(s)
-      --delete-restart     delete restart file(s)

 The path to the run directory, and the response from the job queue manager